The Inheritance (Provision for Family and Dependants) Act 1975 (“the Act”)

 Do cases have to go to court?

-Many people worry about the prospect of going to Court and trial.
 While many cases have to be issued at Court (to comply with the limitation date) it is very rare for cases to reach trial.
 Most cases are resolved by Alternative Dispute Resolution (“ADR”).

 Success

-The outcome very much depends on the individual case.
 If you are successful in your claim, your opponent will normally also be ordered to pay your legal costs, but this is not always guaranteed.

-• Take early advice – Act quickly to avoid missing the limitation deadline and to allow your advisor time to consider your case.
+• Take early advice – act quickly to avoid missing the limitation deadline and to allow your advisor time to consider your case.

 • Gather evidence – be prepared with relevant financial information relating to your income, expenditure, debts and any future needs and expenses.